lambdatoast/lambdatoast.github.com/_drafts/values-types-functors.md

 And consequently, we should view the following material as an introduction to "common shapes of manageable and composable computations".

+### 3.5.
+Abstractions

+Given the basic notion of Abstraction we introduced earlier, we can see that, in a context of programming languages and the design of computations, a benefit of creating abstractions is to have a *single* solution apply to many different problems, provided certain commonalities are found.

+Notes on **Functional Abstraction**:

+"In discerning the nature of a repeating pattern it is sometimes helpful to first identify those things that are not repeating, i.e. those things that are changing." – Paul Hudak

 ## 4. Polymorphism.
 Generic vs. Specific.
 Parametricity.